Tutorial: llmTools Compose

 Run and test to verify and debug

-Please see the End-to-end testing section of the spec to test your frontend implementation.
+Please see the End-to-end testing section of the spec to test your front-end implementation.

 Once you finished testing, change your serverUrl back to YOUR_SERVER_IP so that we know what your server IP is.
-You will not get full credit if your front end is not set up to work with your backend!
+You will not get full credit if your front end is not set up to work with your back end!

 Front-end submission guidelines